Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-LaShae Brown almost 4 years ago
+LaShae Brown over 4 years ago

 The Phoenix city council has continued to defund almost every department under the city’s control except for the police department.
 This is alarming, condescending, and a blatant disregard of community needs.
 The police department needs to be defunded and replaced with services that serve community.
 We need social workers, mental health providers, teachers, translators, advocates.
 We should be working to defund the police, and that starts with this vote.